octokit/auth-oauth-device.js/README.md

 ## Authentication object

-The async `auth(options)` method resolves to an object with the following properties
+The async `auth(options)` method resolves to one of three possible objects

+1. OAuth APP user authentication
+1. GitHub APP user authentication with expiring tokens disabled
+1. GitHub APP user authentication with expiring tokens enabled

+The differences are

+1. `scopes` is only present for OAuth Apps
+2. `refreshToken`, `expiresAt`, `refreshTokenExpiresAt` are only present for GitHub Apps, and only if token expiration is enabled

+### OAuth APP user authentication

 <table width="100%">
   <thead align=left>